AssemblyScript/website/src/status.md

 ### Interop with JS

 WebAssembly only understands numeric values as of today and cannot easily exchange objects with JavaScript.
+Hence, when an object is returned from WebAssembly to JavaScript, what the caller passes and the callee receives is a pointer to the object in linear memory.
+Note that WebAssembly does not know what to do with JavaScript objects passed to it, as the VM will implicitly convert the object to a number when it crosses the boundary, which is typically not what you want.

+For example, to pass a string to a WebAssembly export, one first has to allocate the string in the WebAssembly module's linear memory, and then pass the resulting pointer to the WebAssembly export.
+The same is true for arrays and other objects.

-Hence, when an object is returned from WebAssembly to JavaScript or vice-versa, what the caller passes and the callee receives is a pointer to the object in linear memory.
-For now, [the loader](./loader.md) provides the utility necessary to translate between objects in linear memory and JavaScript objects, and our hopes are on Type Imports 🦄, Interface Types 🦄 and perhaps Garbage collection 🦄 to make interop more convenient eventually.
+For now, [the loader](./loader.md) provides the utility necessary to translate between objects in linear memory and JavaScript objects (e.g. with `__newString` and `__getString`), and our hopes are on Type Imports 🦄, Interface Types 🦄 and perhaps Garbage collection 🦄 to make interop more convenient eventually.

 ### Union types